ropensci/SymbiotaR2/README.md

    that the folder `fixtures` contains the cassettes, and that `SymbiotaR2` makes use of the file `tests/testthat/helper-SymbiotaR2.R` to setup the automatic tests.
-See also below and point 4.
+See point 4 below.
 4. When writing/checking your test, set the `url` variable at the top of the script to be wherever your test instance is.
 When committing your code to submit a pull request (see point 5), change it to the